deeppavlov/AutoIntent/docs/source/quickstart.rst

 Inference
 ---------

-Чтобы применить построенный классификатор к новым данным, достаточно воспользоваться нашим Python API:
+To apply the built classifier to new data, you can use our Python API:

 .. code-block:: python